 3. But I sent the brothers so that our boasting of you in this matter would not prove to be empty so that you might be prepared, as I have been saying.

 4. Otherwise, if some of the Macedonians come with me and find you unprepared, we (not to mention you) might be embarrassed for boasting in this situation.

 5. Consequently, I considered it expedient to exhort the brothers to go on ahead to you and prepare in advance your generous gift spoken of before, that it might be ready, and so, be as a gift given generously, and not grudgingly.

 ¶6.
-But remember this: He who sows sparingly shall also reap sparingly, and he who sows generously shall also reap generously.
+But remember this: He who sows sparingly will also reap sparingly, and he who sows generously will also reap generously.

 7. Let each one give as he has determined in his heart, not reluctantly or under compulsion, for God loves a cheerful giver.

 8. God is able to make every grace abound to you, so that in every way, all the time, having every needed thing, you might have a surplus for every good work.

 9. As it is written, “He scattered abroad; he has given to the needy; his righteousness remains forever.”

 10. May He who furnishes seed to the sower provide bread for your food, and multiply your seed, and increase the yield of your righteousness,